stixxnicky-lpa/loveparentingandautism/_posts/2026-07-03-pda-parents-guide.md

 With PDA, this approach doesn't just fail — it actively escalates things.
 Reward charts can register as another demand.
 Firm boundaries can be heard as a threat.
 The more visible and rigid the authority, the higher the anxiety, and the harder the avoidance.

+It's part of why I went back to basics with [the tools that actually helped our family](/blog/2025/06/08/the-tools-that-actually-help/) — most of what's marketed as "parenting strategies" simply isn't built with a PDA nervous system in mind.

 This was one of the most disorientating things for me as an NT parent.
 Everything I'd absorbed about "good parenting" was engineered for a brain that responds to structure with security.
 PDA brains often respond to that same structure with alarm.

 ## What actually helps